SHARE

 Want to suggest a startup program?
 Fill in this contact form.

-Luckily, there are more emerging startup initiatives in Europe that aim to promote entrepreneurshipย and nurture more successful company foundersย on the European continent.
+Luckily, more emerging startup initiatives in Europe aim to promote entrepreneurship and nurture more successful company founders on the European continent.

 Thus, it is critical for startup founders to raise funds.
-How?
+But how?

 What are startup accelerator programs?

-Aย startup accelerator program is an intensive business and personal development program which supports a small team of founders, usually with a business idea of their own.
+A startup accelerator program is an intensive business and personal development initiative that supports a small team of founders, typically working on their own business ideas.

-The support comes in a form of mentorship, affordable office spaces, and some starting capital.
+The support provided includes mentorship, affordable office spaces, and some initial capital.

 In a nutshell, a program consists of the following core elements:

-• A provision of pre-seed investment, normallyย in exchange for a single-digit equity.
+• A provision of pre-seed investment, normally in exchange for a single-digit equity stake.

-• A focus on small teams, not individual founders.
+• A focus on small teams rather than individual founders.

-• Time-limited support comprising programmed events and intensive mentoring.
+• Time-limited support comprised of programmed events and intensive mentorship.

-• A final event – “A demo day” – when startups pitch their ideas to raise first big funding.
+• A final event – “A demo day” – is when startups pitch their ideas to raise a bigger pot of funding to continue growing their business.

-They look for the most promising companies at the very early stage and then invest into them.
+They seek out the most promising early-stage companies and invest in them.

-Yet, they expect companiesย to raise the next rounds of funding and ultimately (and hopefully) make an exit – either through companies’ acquisitions or IPOs (Initial Public Offering).
+However, they expect companies to raise the next rounds of funding and ultimately (and hopefully) achieve an exit.
+Founders can do this either through acquisitions or Initial Public Offerings (IPOs).

 envelope icon